aspentek/aspentek/java/README.md

 java - directory for all things java
 ========

-The intended directory structure for a "projectname" is as follows:
+The intended directory structure for a project is as follows:

 "projectname"/main/src - contains java source code for the main program